shoryasethia/e-commerce-churn/README.md

 7. To train Random Forest and Gradient Boost to predict which user(s) is/are likely to churn, run `model.ipynb`
 8. To train Random Forest to predict which user(s) risk category, run `risk_category.ipynb`

-## Bried Business Recommednations and Campaigns
+## Brief Business Recommednations and Campaigns
 ![business-recommendations-mermaid](https://github.com/shoryasethia/e-commerce-churn/blob/main/business-recommendations.png)

 ## References